Phil Ivey: World Poker Tour

-Ivey has also reached nine final tables on the World Poker Tour.
-He has lost several of these WPT events by being eliminated while holding the same starting hand each time, an ace and a queen.
-Nine out of the twelve times Ivey has cashed in a WPT event, he has also made the television final table.
-During the sixth season of the WPT in February 2008, Ivey made the final table at the LA Poker Classic at Commerce Casino that included 15-time bracelet winner Phil Hellmuth and Nam Le, eventually capturing the $1,596,100 first prize and putting an end to his streak of seven WPT final tables without a victory.
-Ivey has earned close to three million dollars in WPT cashes.
+Ivey has reached numerous final tables on the World Poker Tour.
+During the sixth season of the WPT in February 2008, Ivey made the final table at the LA Poker Classic at Commerce Casino that included Phil Hellmuth and Nam Le, eventually capturing the $1,596,100 first prize and putting an end to his streak of seven WPT final tables without a victory.
+Ivey has earned over $4 million in WPT cashes.
 Ivey made his debut on the European Poker Tour in Barcelona, September 2006.
 He came to the final table of nine as the chip leader, but he eventually finished runner-up to Bjørn-Erik Glenne from Norway.